rabestro/biorhythm-calculator-labs/README.md

+# Biorhythms Calculator

-# About the project
+## About

-Laboratory for creating a training project.
+This is a laboratory for creating a training project.
 The goal is to create a tutorial project on working with dates in Java.
 The idea is to create a biorhythm calculator that allows you to select dates and print reports for different periods of time.

 ## Stages